-Originally commissioned as a spur from Interstate 40 at Van Buren southwest toward Fort Smith, Arkansas, Interstate 540 was signed as an east-west route.
-The route was extended southward to the Oklahoma state line as approved by AASHTO on October 28, 1978.
-This routing lasted from the early 1970s (based on Rand McNally maps of Fort Smith) and remains in place today.
+Originally commissioned as a spur from I-40 at Van Buren southwest into Fort Smith, Arkansas, Interstate 540 was signed as an east-west route.
+The designation was extended southward to the Oklahoma state line as approved by AASHTO on October 28, 1978.

-On April 7, 2000, the Route Numbering subcommittee of AASHTO approved the extension of Interstate 540 from Business U.S. 71 north of Fayetteville, to the interchange with U.S. 62 in Rogers.
-Highway Commissioner Jonathan Barnett indicated on May 16, 2000 that the "ultimate goal is to upgrade the entire Highway 71 corridor in western Arkansas to an Interstate" standard facility.2
+The AASHTO Route Numbering subcommittee approved further extension of Interstate 540 north from U.S. 71 Business to U.S. 62 in Rogers on April 7, 2000.
+Highway Commissioner Jonathan Barnett indicated on May 16, 2000 that the "ultimate goal is to upgrade the entire Highway 71 corridor in western Arkansas to an Interstate."2

 In 2001, Interstate 540 was extended once again, this time to the city of Bentonville (perhaps best known as home of Wal-Mart) at Exit 93 (U.S. 71).

-Efforts of the Missouri Department of Transportation (MoDOT) and the October 15, 2011 conditional approval by the AASHTO Highways Special Committee on U.S. Route Numbering to begin signing Interstate 49 along the U.S. 71 freeway between Joplin and Kansas City by December 2012 prompted AHTD officials to submit an application at the Fall 2012 meeting of the AASHTO Special Committee on U.S. Route Numbering to redesignate all of Interstate 540 north from I-40 to I-49.6 Approval for the redesignation of I-540 as I-49 was given by AASHTO on October 21, 2013.
+Missouri Department of Transportation (MoDOT) efforts resulted in the conditional approval by AASHTO on October 15, 2011 to begin signing Interstate 49 along the U.S. 71 freeway between Joplin and Kansas City by December 2012.
+This action prompted AHTD officials to submit an application at the Fall 2012 meeting of the AASHTO Special Committee on U.S. Route Numbering to redesignate all of Interstate 540 north of I-40 as I-49.6 Approval for the redesignation was granted by AASHTO on October 21, 2013.

 That portion of I-540 north from I-40, at an interchange five miles east of the current north end near Van Buren, was redesignated Interstate 49 in April 2014.
-This transferred 72 miles of I-540 to I-49.
-This leaves the original Interstate 540 spur into Fort Smith.
+This transferred 72 miles of I-540 to I-49 and left the original Interstate 540 spur into Fort Smith.
 Interstate 49 will not follow this segment and instead follow an alignment toward Fort Chaffee.
-Seven miles of this new freeway, between U.S. 71 and Arkansas 22, is scheduled for completion in 2014.
+Seven miles of this future I-49, between U.S. 71 and Arkansas 22, are already opened to traffic.